Excellent

 • If you miss a dose, don’t double up next time.
 Instead, talk to your provider about what to do if you miss a dose.

-• Avoid taking other weight loss medication while taking Ozempic.
+• Avoid taking other weight loss drugs while taking Ozempic.

 • Maintain a healthy diet rich in fiber and eat small, regular meals.
 Avoid spicy, fried, or fatty foods.
 Try bland foods instead.